 This new interpretation of the Es Baluard Collection, enhanced by loans from private collections from the island, is grounded in the idea of disorientation and dislocation as strategies to be deliberately adopted in the quest to dismantle the construction of the history of humanity and representations of the Imago Mundi (the Image of the World) that have come down to us.
 Further to this, through understanding works of art as modes of representation, it strives to halt and eradicate the perpetuation of the colonial, imperial, racist and sexist matrix of Eurocentric thought, as found in our concepts, writings and images.

-The conscious, broken narrative of the project takes a speculative form, finding its way to facts, stories and micro-histories so as to understand changes in and questioning of our manner of seeing, narrating and representing.
+For his part, Agustín Pérez Rubio, curator of the exhibition, points out that “starting from the work carried out by the medieval geographers, who were visionaries and understood that their task was to capture what it was to be in the world, we have constructed this “Aimless” journey, a conscious, broken narrative that takes a speculative form, finding its way to facts, stories and micro-histories so as to understand changes in and questioning of our manner of seeing, narrating and representing.
 It thus confronts the actions and wishes of artists and potential ways of approaching works of art while likewise rejecting them (whether formally or conceptually), leading to a time-space dislocation that breaks with the rational, modernist positivism of Eurocentrism.